 Friday: Skirt Steak, Baked Potato, and BBQ Ranch Salad

 Saturday: Grilled Chicken Breasts, Rice, and Green Beans

 I know our veggies look awfully redundant.
-Sadly, salad and green beans are usually the only “greens” we eat around here, though I did add kale to our bean soup.
+Sadly, salads and green beans are usually the only “greens” we eat around here, though I did add kale to our bean soup.
 I try to sneak kale and spinach in where I can.
 Eating better and healthier is always a work in progress in my house.